octocloudlabs/supercharge-docs/docs/ray/lab-4.md

 ![Alt text](screenshots/2022-11-07_23-20-01.png)

-If you don't know the name of a setting, you can just go to the settings menu.
+If you don't know the name of a setting, you can find them in the settings menu.

 ![Alt text](screenshots/2022-11-07_23-28-32.png)

-With this, you can have fine grained control over which version of the settings you're going to modify.
-My clicking on the workspace tab, you'll be affecting just this workspace, not your settings for other projects.
+By doing this, you can have fine grained control over which version of the settings you're going to modify.
+By clicking on the workspace tab, you'll be affecting just this workspace, not your settings for other projects.

 ---